-- We assessed and challenged key assumptions used by directors in their determination of going concern of the Group and Company; - We used our knowledge of the Group and Company, its industry and the general economic environment in which it operates to identify the inherent risks in its business model and analysed how those risks might affect the Group's and Company's financial resources or ability to continue operations over the going concern period; - We considered whether these risks could plausibly affect the liquidity or profitability in the going concern period by comparing severe, but plausible downside scenarios that could arise from these risks individually and collectively against the level of available financial resources indicated by the Group and Company's financial forecasts - We considered whether the going concern disclosure in note 3.1 to the financial statements gives a full and accurate description of the Directors' assessment of going concern, including the identified risks, dependencies, and related sensitivities.
+- We assessed and challenged key assumptions used by directors in their determination of going concern of the Group and Company; - We used our knowledge of the Group, its industry and the general economic environment in which it operates to identify the inherent risks in its business model and analysed how those risks might affect the Group's and Company's financial resources or ability to continue operations over the going concern period.
+This included the ongoing strategic review and impact of that review, as discussed in the strategic report; - We considered whether these risks could plausibly affect the liquidity or profitability in the going concern period by comparing severe, but plausible downside scenarios that could arise from these risks individually and collectively against the level of available financial resources indicated by the Group and Company's financial forecasts - We considered whether the going concern disclosure in note 3.1 to the financial statements gives a full and accurate description of the Directors' assessment of going concern, including the identified risks, dependencies, and related sensitivities.